developeragency5/InkjetProGuide/replit.md

-# InjetProGuide - E-Commerce Platform
+# InkjetProGuide - E-Commerce Platform

 ## Overview

-InjetProGuide is a full-stack e-commerce web application specializing in HP inkjet printers.
+InkjetProGuide is a full-stack e-commerce web application specializing in HP inkjet printers.
 The platform provides a complete online shopping experience with product browsing, cart management, wishlist functionality, user authentication, and order processing.
 Built with modern web technologies, it features a responsive design inspired by leading electronics retailers like Best Buy and B&H Photo.

 ## User Preferences